Matthias accepts briefs in all areas of the law.

 Peter holds a Bachelor of Arts and Bachelor of Laws with Honours (First Class) from Macquarie University.

 Shanaka has a diverse practice and accepts briefs in all areas of the law.
-He has a particular interest in commercial law and criminal law and has appeared both led and unled in various New South Wales and federal courts and tribunals.
+He has a particular interest in commercial law, regulatory law, and white-collar crime, and has appeared both led and unled in various New South Wales and Federal courts and tribunals.
+He is valued for his forensic analysis, written skills, and oral advocacy.